 Just as you can knit 2 together to make a basic decrease in knitting, you can also purl 2 together to get the same effect on the purl side.
 It's a very easy stitch and one of the first you will learn as you start your knitting journey.

 Purl two together (P2Tog) is the exact opposite of knit two together (K2Tog).
 You will simply purl two stitches to create one stitch on your needle.
 Your knitting pattern will say p2tog or p 2tog (any part of the abbreviation may also be capitalized).

 To make a P2Tog:

-- Simply insert the right-hand needle through the next 2 loops on the left-hand needle as if to purl.
-It's the exact same method you use when purling just one stitch.
+- Simply insert the right-hand needle through the next two loops on the left-hand needle as if to purl.
+It's the same method you use when purling just one stitch.

 P2Tog is most often used on the purl side of Stockinette Stitch or the wrong side of any stitch pattern.